mvysny/mvysny.github.io/_posts/2022-12-13-vaadin-development-production.md

 In this mode, Vaadin Servlet expects pre-built bundle files in the `META-INF/VAADIN/build/` folder.
 Vaadin Servlet therefore doesn't start the DevServer/WebPack/Vite in this mode.
+The `node.js+npm+webpack` toolchain is instead invoked by the Vaadin Maven/Gradle plugin at build-time; produced the JavaScript files are then attached to the WAR file.

 You can enable this mode by running `mvn vaadin:prepare-frontend vaadin:build-frontend` or `./gradlew vaadinBuildFrontend` to build the JavaScript bundle.